-MAG Silver Corp. (the "Corporation") is committed to the highest standards of legal and ethical business conduct.
-This Code of Business Conduct and Ethics and the attached Schedules (the "Code") summarizes the legal, ethical and regulatory standards that the Corporation must follow to promote integrity and deter wrongdoing and is a reminder to our directors, officers and employees of the seriousness of that commitment.
-Compliance with this Code and high standards of business conduct is mandatory for every director, officer and employee of the Corporation or any of its subsidiaries.
+The board of directors and the management of MAG Silver Corp. (the "Corporation") are committed to the highest standards of legal and ethical business conduct.
+This Code of Business Conduct and Ethics, including the Commitment to Anti-Bribery Conduct attached as Schedule A (the "Code") summarizes the legal, ethical and regulatory principles and standards that must be followed to promote integrity and deter wrongdoing.

 Our business is becoming increasingly complex, both in terms of the geographies in which we function and the laws with which we must comply.
-To help our directors, officers and employees understand what is expected of them and to carry out their responsibilities, we have created this Code.
+To help our Board Members, Officers, Employees and Contractors understand what is expected of them and to carry out their responsibilities, we have created this Code.

 This Code is not intended to be a comprehensive guide to all of our policies or to all your responsibilities under law or regulation.
 It provides general parameters to help you resolve the ethical and legal issues you encounter in conducting our business.
 Think of this Code as a guideline, or a minimum requirement, that must always be followed.
 If you have any questions about anything in the Code or appropriate actions in light of the Code, you may contact the Chair, Chair of the Nomination Committee or the Chair of the Audit Committee (the "Audit Committee") of the Board of Directors of the Corporation (the "Board").

-We expect each of our directors, officers and employees to read and become familiar with the ethical standards described in this Code and to affirm your agreement to adhere to these standards by signing the Compliance Certificate that appears at the end of this Code.
-Violations of the law, our corporate policies or this Code may lead to disciplinary action, including dismissal.
+We expect each of our Board Members, Officers, Employees and Contractors to read and become familiar with the ethical standards and principles described in this Code and to affirm your agreement to adhere to these standards by signing the Compliance Certificate that appears at the end of this Code, attached as Schedule B. Violations of the law, our corporate policies or this Code may lead to disciplinary action, including dismissal.

-I. We Insist on Honest and Ethical Conduct by all of our Directors, Officers, Employees and Other Representatives
+We Insist on Honest and Ethical Conduct by all of our Board Members, Officers, Employees and Contractors

-We place the highest value on the integrity of our directors, our officers and our employees and demand this level of integrity in all our dealings.
+We place the highest value on the integrity of our Board Members, Officers, Employees and Contractors and demand this level of integrity in all our dealings.
 We insist on not only ethical dealings with others, but on the ethical handling of actual or apparent conflicts of interest between personal interests and professional duties.

-Directors, officers and employees are required to deal honestly and fairly in the best interests of the Corporation, and in a manner which fosters a climate of mutual respect with one another and with our business partners, competitors, customers, security holders, suppliers, employees, consultants and other third parties including the communities in which we operate.
+Board Members, Officers, Employees and Contractors are required to deal honestly and fairly in the best interests of the Corporation, and in a manner which fosters a climate of mutual respect with one another and with our business partners, competitors, customers, security holders, suppliers, employees, consultants and other third parties including the communities in which we operate.
 In our dealings with these parties, we:

-prohibit bribes, kickbacks and any other form of improper payment, direct or indirect;
+prohibit the giving of any bribes, kickbacks and any other form of improper payment, direct or indirect;

-prohibit our directors, officers and employees from accepting any bribe, kickback or improper payment from anyone;
+prohibit our Board Members, Officers, Employees and Contractors from accepting any bribe, kickback or improper payment from anyone;

-limit the acceptance or offering of any gifts to or from our business partners to those which are of reasonable value and are appropriate or customary in given business relationships, and prohibit our directors, officers and employees from offering any gifts or other benefits directly or indirectly to public officials as consideration either for actions taken (or not taken) by the public official or for the official's agreement to influence the action (or inaction) of its organization;
+limit the acceptance or offering of any gifts to or from our business partners to those which are appropriate or customary in given business relationships, and prohibit our Board Members, Officers, Employees and Contractors from offering any gifts or other benefits directly or indirectly to public officials as consideration either for actions taken (or not taken) by the public official or for the official's agreement to influence the action (or inaction) of its organization;

-limit marketing and entertainment expenditures to those that are reasonable, job-related and consistent with our policies;
+limit marketing and entertainment expenditures to those that are reasonable, job-related and consistent with this Code;

 require clear and precise communication in our contracts, our advertising, our literature, and our other public statements and seek to eliminate misstatement of fact or misleading impressions;